 Clearly we are off course and the possibility of an uncomfortable night’s sleep right here becomes very real.
 There is no phone reception but there is just enough GPS connectivity to give us our position on my iPhone’s Google Maps app (but only if the maps are pre-loaded, which they were!).
 A blue marker on the screen confirms what we already know.
 U-turn and backtrack until we find that critical cairn and we’re back on track and into the Monolith Valley.
 The detour costs us more than an hour but the experience is priceless (after it’s done, of course).

 Through Nibelung Pass and onto the Castle Walking Track we go, which clobbers quads as it twists and turns its way downhill.
 We step in, on and around the exposed tree roots and rocky outcrops that infiltrate this path until eventually it flattens and widens and we’re on the home stretch to Long Gully, a full 17 hours after leaving the cabin.

 Just 2 hours later we’ve gone from the mountains to McDonald’s, from Budawang beauty to burger buns, from pure living to processed largesse and it tastes so good!
 A further 3 hours later and we’re back in Sydney.
 Sleep comes easily.

 - Mountain climbing (but more scrambling than proper climbing)

-Expert if trying to do it in one day without camping, otherwise intermediate if doing it over more than one day.
+Expert if trying to do it in 1 day without camping, otherwise intermediate if doing it over more than 1 day.
 Navigation to and on Mt Owen is completely off trail and unmarked